mery-sanz-gomez/mery-sanz-gomez/README.md

 - ⚡ Fun fact: ...
 -->

-Hi there! 👋 Welcome to My GitHub Profile

 I'm Maria, a beginner developer exploring the world of coding and development.
 I’m excited to learn, build, and share my journey as I go.

 About Me 🌱

-🌍 I’m from Spain.
+- 🌍 I’m from Spain.

-🧠 I’m currently learning.
+- 🧠 I’m currently learning.

-💬 I enjoy connecting with other developers and am always open to learning more.
+- 💬 I enjoy connecting with other developers and am always open to learning more.

-📚 My goals are to become proficient in coding and eventually develop.
+- 📚 My goals are to become proficient in coding and eventually develop.